Cloudistics/REST-API/README.md

 * **Notes:**

-  * This action can only be performed on automatically deployed vnets.
+  * This action can only be performed on automatically deployed VNETs.
   * The start IP range and end IP range are required.
 All other fields are optional.
-  * The response will only include the action information if the vnet is complete and the NFV instance is not shut off.
+  * The response will only include the action information if the VNET is complete and the NFV instance is not shut off.
 Otherwise it will return a 200 OK response status that the changes were persisted to the database.

-### Edit Vnet Routing Service
+### Edit VNET Routing Service
-  Edits a vnet's routing service and returns json data about the action.
+  Edits a VNET's routing service and returns json data about the action.

 * **URL**